apache/sling-whiteboard/modeling/docs/explainer.md

   - sling:resourceType = "example/components/page"
 ```

-A DataTypes can be created for `/libs/example/components/page` resource type to describe its data types:
+A DataType can be created for `/libs/example/components/page` resource type to describe its data types:

 (Note that the types are described using JSON format for the purpose of this article)